-All members of the faculty, whether tenured or not, are entitled to protection against illegal or unconstitutional discrimination by the institution, or discrimination on a basis not demonstrably related to the faculty members professional performance, including, but not limited to, race, sex, religion, national origin, age, physical handicap, marital status, or sexual preference.
+tutional discrimination by the institution, or discrimination on a basis not demonstrably related to the faculty member's professional performance, including but not limited to race, sex, religion, national origin, age, physical handicap, marital status, or sexual preference.

 XI.
 Complaints of violation of academic freedom or of discrimination in non-reappointment